 What new development buyers need to know

-C of O problems also tend to rear their head for buyers in new construction buildings, which might have a TCO, but can't get a finalized Certificate of Occupancy until they're completed.
+C of O problems also tend to rear their head for buyers in new construction buildings, which might have a TCO, but can't get a finalized certificate of occupancy until they're completed.
+This is fairly common.

-"You’ll find that the C of O is always a moving target as far as when it’s going to arrive, so [the developer or sponsor] is doing their best to estimate, incentivize, and keep people in the transaction," says Nicholas Palance, founder and CEO of Nicholas Palance Real Estate.
+"You’ll find that the C of O is always a moving target as far as when it’s going to arrive, so [the developer or sponsor] is doing their best to estimate, incentivize, and keep people in the transaction," says Nicholas Palance, founder of brokerage Highland Advisory.

 To avoid the hassles and expenses that come with a delayed move-in date (such as the need for storage and the cost of temporary digs), it may be worth adding an extra three months onto whatever date a developer gives you for a building's approval.